A timeline of 19th-century America

 “

-The Prairies of Kansas,” by Francis Woodworth (
+The Prairies of Kansas,” Francis Woodworth (

 Youth’s Cabinet; November)